shogun-toolbox/shogun/doc/cookbook/source/examples/distance/chi_square.rst

 Example
 -------

 We first create some sample data.
-So we instantiate CDenseFeatures containing the sample data.
+So we instantiate DenseFeatures containing the sample data.

 .. sgexample:: chi_square.sg:create_features

-We create an instance of :sgclass:`CChiSquareDistance` by passing it the sample data :sgclass:`CDenseFeatures`.
+We create an instance of :sgclass:`CChiSquareDistance` by passing it the sample data :sgclass:`DenseFeatures`.

 .. sgexample:: cosine.sg:create_instance